nukomeet/nukomeet.com/content/blog/2014-09_NodeJS_HipChat_Notifications.md

 - adrien
 tags:
 - programming
+extract: "Last time, we saw how to consume data from GitHub API and how to list the pull requests of your organization.
+Today, we will see how to send notifications to hipchat and how to deploy your app and make it run each day."
 ---

 [Last time, we saw how to consume data from GitHub API and how to list the pull requests of your organization](/2014/05/NodeJS_Requesting_APIs/).
 Today, we will see how to send notifications to hipchat and how to deploy your app and make it run each day.